aspark003/ML_portfolio/gov_finance_regression/README.md

 https://app.powerbi.com/groups/me/dashboards/3becc95e-5b8a-43d8-86b6-85cc65d37c13?experience=power-bi

-Residual-Based Financial Anomaly Detection
+Residual-Based Financial Deviation & Risk Screening Overview
-Overview

-This project implements an end-to-end residual-based financial anomaly detection pipeline using supervised regression.
+This project implements an end-to-end regression-driven deviation analysis pipeline for financial and ledger-style data.
-Rather than relying on unsupervised anomaly detection alone, the system builds an expectation model, measures deviations from that expectation, and classifies severity using distribution-based thresholds.
+Rather than treating regression as a prediction task, the system builds an expectation model, measures record-level deviations, assigns severity, and flags items for investigative review.

+The goal is not forecasting accuracy, but quantifying material deviation and supporting audit, compliance, and risk prioritization workflows.

-The output is a record-level anomaly dataset designed for direct use in Power BI dashboards and audit workflows.
+The output is a record-level enriched dataset designed for direct use in Power BI dashboards and human review processes.

 Pipeline Architecture

-The workflow is intentionally modular and executed in stages:
+The workflow is modular and executed in clearly separated stages:

-Raw File → Load → Clean → Model → Residuals → Severity Labels → Dashboard
+Raw File → Load → Clean → Model → Residuals → Severity → Investigation → Dashboard

-1. File Loading (FileLoader)
+File Loading (FileLoader)

-Supports multiple file types:
+Supported formats:

 Excel (.xlsx)

-Text Files (CSV)
+Text files (.csv, .tsv)

+JSON / TXT

 Features: